 This course is the second course in Local Area Networks.
-It will provide theoretical and practical guidance to Local area networking using Windows Server 2016 software.
+It will provide theoretical and practical guidance to Local Area Networking using Windows Server 2016 software.
 The student will focus on the skills that are required to configure and manage identity with Windows Server 2016.
-Students will gain in-depth knowledge of Windows Server 2016 identity-related services, including Active Directory, user and group accounts, Group Policy, Active Directory Certificate Services, and advanced identity solutions such as Active Directory Federation Services and Active Directory Rights Management Services.
-(Prerequisite: CIS 232)
+Students will gain in-depth knowledge of Windows Server 2016 identity-related services, including Active Directory, user and group accounts, Group Policy, Active Directory Certificate Services, and advanced identity solutions such as Active Directory Federation services and Active Directory Rights Management Services.

 Prerequisites: CIS 232